nealjmc/Tuya-Api/readme.md

 # TuyaAPI Call From Web

-Here I use PHP, JQuery, HTML, and Node to make a API call to a smart home device on my local network.
+Here I use a web interface to make a API call to a smart home device on my local network.
 This is done by using a api found [here](https://github.com/codetheweb/tuyapi).
-All the web interface does is handle and send calls to the API
+All the web interface does is handle and send calls to the API.

+## Languages & Libraries
+- PHP
+- HTML
+- Jquery
+- Bootstrap
+- NodeJS